-Since the beginning of this ministry, many prospective students have contacted us asking what we believe, what is our credo, what is our written “confession,” what are our articles of faith?
+Since the beginning of this ministry in 1982, many prospective students have contacted us asking what we believe, what is our credo, what is our written “confession,” what are our articles of faith?
 For whatever the reasons, some folks seem to need that sort of written statement in order to function in life.
 One visitor to our website e-mailed me, stating he didn’t want to read any of the teachings until he knew what we believed.
 I replied, stating he would find out what we believed if he read our teachings.

 Until now, we’ve never had a formulated, written credo.
 We’ve never had a statement of faith.
 We’ve never had any articles of faith, nor have we ever wanted to.
 We have always felt that all such statements were far too narrow and limiting, often outdated before ever being written.
 We have always felt that the moment we wrote something of that nature, it would be changed by new information or new understanding.

-Nevertheless, upon further consideration and prayer, we have decided to write a statement that might satisfy most of our web site visitors who ask such questions.
+Nevertheless, upon further consideration and prayer, we have decided to write a statement that might satisfy most of our website visitors who ask such questions.
 We know that whatever we write won’t satisfy everyone, nor will it cover everything.
 That’s just not possible.
 But we’ll try.
 Here goes.
 I assure you it won’t be anything you expected.
 It will not be a typical church or Christian ministry statement of faith or credo.
 It will be living document, subject to change as we gain more understanding of God.

 He created humans in his image, meaning we are visible representations of an invisible God.
 All humans, from the first to the last, sin against God, meaning we disobey him, withdrawing ourselves from close friendship with him, marring and disfiguring his image in us.
-Obviously that saddens God, but he has always had in place a plan to restore sinning humans to full, intimate friendship with him again.
+Obviously that saddens God, but he has always had in place a “blueprint” to restore sinning humans to full, intimate friendship with him again.

 The Bible is a special book in which God takes the initiative in revealing himself in writing to all humanity.
 God also reveals himself to us through Jesus, and to some degree through nature and the universe.
-The Bible is God’s written word; Jesus is God’s living Word or revelation of himself in human form.
+The Bible is God’s written word; Jesus is God’s living Word or revelation of God in human form.
 If you want to know what God is really like, look at Jesus!
 Jesus, during his time here on earth, taught his disciples that the Old Testament portion of the Bible was really all about him in veiled and shadowy form.
 The written word and the living Word blend and interact.
 They are interwoven together.
 They are one.

 Who is Jesus?
 In some way that cannot begin to be explained with limited, finite, and faulty human languages, he is both fully God and fully human.
 He is God the Son.
 As a human, in historical time he was born in Bethlehem, Israel, of a virgin mother named Mary who was impregnated by God’s Spirit.
 He lived a sinless life on earth as a human for 33 years and then was killed.
-Three days later, Father God brought Jesus back to life, and a short while after that Jesus returned to heaven, the unique habitation of God in a “place” called Eternity.
+Three days later, Father God brought Jesus back to life by the power of God the Spirit, and a short while after that Jesus returned to heaven, the unique habitation of God in a “place” called Eternity.

-The Holy Spirit is God in “unbodied form.”
+Holy Spirit is God in “unbodied form.”
 He is God the Spirit.
 He is God in action throughout all creation.
-It is he through and by whom God performs all his activities throughout the entire creation, including living inside humans who invite him to come live his own life in them, and through them, as them.
-The Holy Spirit is a real “person.”
+It is He through and by whom God performs all his activities throughout the entire creation, including living inside humans who invite him to come live his own life in them, and through them, as them.
+Holy Spirit is a real “person.”
 He just happens to be a person without a limiting physical body as we humans have.

 The Church is not buildings.
 God does not dwell in places made by human hands.
 Yes, during Old Testament times and in Jesus’ time, God did make his presence known to people in a special way by “dwelling” in a tabernacle and in temples, but that was only temporary—as an object lesson for another, greater “temple” in which he would live in the future.
 When the final Jewish temple was destroyed in 70 A.D., that was it.
 Never again would God “dwell” in buildings made by humans.
 Thereafter, he would dwell forever in another type of temple not made with human hands.

 The “temple” God now dwells in is people.
 He will continue to dwell in people throughout all time and eternity.
 Jesus is building his Church with “living” building materials.
 That’s us.
 That’s you.
 That’s me.
 We are the living building materials with which Jesus is building a living Church.

 Jesus is “King-in-Exile,” so to speak, of God’s ever-expanding and growing Kingdom of righteousness, love and peace.
 His Kingdom—although begun here on planet Earth—will eventually encompass all of God’s creation throughout all time and eternity.
-Jesus reigns as King wherever and whenever people “crown” him King in their hearts and swear eternal allegiance to him as King and Master.
+Jesus reigns as King wherever and whenever people “crown” him King in their hearts and swear eternal fealty and allegiance to him as King and Master.
 His Kingdom spreads when his subjects tell others about God’s great restorative love and care for them—and the hearers then crown him as King of their lives.
 Jesus is King of kings and Lord of lords!

 Success and Prosperity

-Success by definition is for a person “to move steadily and consistently toward accomplishing God’s plans and purposes for one’s life, according to one’s *potential.
+Success by definition is for a person “to move steadily and consistently toward accomplishing God’s purposes for one’s life, according to one’s *potential.
 Success is a lifelong (and eternal) journey, not a destination.” [ * Potential consists of three components: 1. our innate ability or God-given talents and gifts.
 2. Our education and training.
 3. Our inner desire to ascertain and accomplish God’s plans and purposes for our lives.]

 Prosperity is “for one to have enough for one’s journey.”
 It is to have all of one’s physical, mental, emotional, financial, and spiritual needs met by God throughout one’s journey.
 The basic operative principle to ensure ongoing prosperity is to give to God in all areas of one’s life, for Jesus said it is more blessed (more productive) to give than to receive.
-As we give, God gives back to us at our points of need throughout our eternal journeys.
+As we give, God gives back to us at our points of need throughout both our mortal and immortal, eternal journeys.

 Knowing that I have a tendency to get a little wordy at times, someone once jokingly challenged me to state in ten words or fewer what we believe.
 It took a long time to formulate such a brief statement, but here it is.
 Let’s call it a summary “credo”: “God restores everyone.
 Those who know, tell those who don’t.”